-The work of accountants permeates all aspects of management and accountants provide information that is relevant for both managers and external stakeholders in the context of planning and controlling an organisation.
-This module will introduce and develop the principles and techniques used to provide appropriate financial information for managers to enable them to make better informed decisions.
+The work of accountants permeates all aspects of management.
+Accountants provide information that is relevant to both managers and external stakeholders in the context of planning and controlling an organisation.
+This module introduces the principles and techniques used by management accountants who provide appropriate financial information to managers and help them make better informed decisions.
 Topics may include:

 • An introduction to management accounting

 • The role of management accountants in an organisation

 • Cost determination

 • Measuring relevant costs & revenues for decision making